The Vet-Approved Guide to Dog Dental Health

 Dental health is just as important for our tail-waggers as it is for us.
 We wouldn’t go a day without brushing and flossing our teeth, and your dog needs a regular dental routine as well.

-Studies show that 80% of dogs over the age of three show some sign of dental disease.
-If teeth aren’t maintained properly, plaque and tartar will build up causing infection and gingivitis (bleeding gums) which leads to periodontal disease.
+Studies show that 80-90% of dogs over the age of three display some sign of dental disease.
+If teeth aren’t maintained properly, plaque and tartar will build up causing infection and gingivitis (bleeding gums), which leads to periodontal disease.

 When periodontal disease is present, the harmful bacteria produced in your dog’s mouth will enter the bloodstream and can gradually damage the heart, kidneys, and liver.
 This is especially true for small and toy breeds.
 They have tiny mouths, making them especially susceptible to dental disease.